-The problem is that with the light at the end of the tunnel is that it is often blinding.
+The problem is that the light we see at the end of training is that it is often blinding.
 “I’ve put my life on hold for the past ten years.
-I deserve this!”
+I deserve nice things!”
 Or maybe it sounds more like this, “All of the other people I work with have nice homes and nice cars, don’t I deserve the same?”
-(As an aside, just because people wear expensive clothes, drive nice cars, and have big homes doesn’t mean they are wealthy.
-In fact, all it means is that they spend a lot of money, which means they probably aren’t building wealth).

 The 10% Rule Explained

-For every bump in pay or bonus you receive, you allow 10% of the amount towards lifestyle creep and then put the other 90% towards destroying debt or aggressively investing.
+For every bump in pay, bonus, or unexpected money that you receive: 10% of the money goes towards lifestyle creep and the other 90% goes towards building wealth.

-The 10% Rule allows us to given 10% to the heart while we apply the other 90% towards wise financial decisions (destroying debt, investing in low-cost index funds, starting a backdoor Roth, saving for your kids 529, etc).
+The 10% Rule allows us to given 10% to the heart while we apply the other 90% towards wise financial decisions (destroying our student loan debt, investing in low-cost index funds, starting a backdoor Roth, saving for your kids 529, etc).